Prady04/nsedata/README.md

 nsedata

-processed nse data.
+processed  data.
 use at own risk.
 i dont claim correctness
 will be updated weekly

-updated till 28 Nov2025
+updated till 06 dec 2025